|

 and comforting to know that a bill has now been drawn up for presentation to

-the British Parliament, for prevention of premature burial. “among the
+the British Parliament, for prevention of premature burial. “among the provisions of this bill are the

-are to be kept until the fact of death is conclusively ascertained.” |
+fact of death is conclusively ascertained.” |